Cov-ComSec/Cov-ComSec.github.io/content/posts/owasp_sqli_xss/index.md

 This week we will begin to look at website exploitation, using the OWASP top 10.
 The main areas we will cover are:
 - Good notes, and their importance
-- Making notes with MarkDown
+- Making notes with Markdown
 - What is website exploitation?
 - Introduction to OWASP top 10
 - SQL Injection